Lexideck-Technologies/ROUND_Harmonic/README.md

 # Spinor Monism (Harmonic ROUND) v0.6.3
 ### "The Density Duel" (Harmonic Monism + Spinor Features)

-**Riemannian Optimized Unified Neural Dynamo (ROUND)** is a non-volatile recurrent architecture based on the principles of **Unified Informatic Topology (UIT)**.
+**Riemannian Optimized Unified Neural Dynamo (ROUND),** also known as the **U-Neuron,** is a non-volatile recurrent architecture based on the principles of **Unified Informatic Topology (UIT)**.
 Unlike standard neurons (GRU/LSTM) that store state in Euclidean space (where it drifts and decays), ROUND stores state on a topological manifold—a phase circle.

 [![The U-Neuron](media/round_video_thumbnail.png)](media/The_U-Neuron.mp4)
 <div align="center"><em>Click the thumbnail above to watch the 2-minute explainer video.</em></div>